-Cash used in operating activities for the three months ended March 31, 2020 was \$95.2 million and reflected a net loss of \$119.0 million, \$0.3 million for the amortization of the discount paid on purchased investments, \$7.7 million for an unrealized gain in the Arcturus equity securities, and \$2.6 million for non-cash collaboration royalty revenues related to the sale of future royalties to Royalty Pharma, offset by non-cash charges of \$20.2 million for stock-based compensation, \$2.9 million for depreciation, \$0.5 million of non-cash foreign currency remeasurement losses in connection with fluctuations of exchange rates related to intercompany transactions with foreign subsidiaries that are denominated in our reporting currency, and \$8.1 million for non-cash interest incurred on the liability related to the sale of future royalties to Royalty Pharma.
-Cash used in operating activities also reflected a decrease of \$15.1 million due to an increase in prepaid expenses and other current assets primarily due to an increase in general receivables, amounts due from a collaboration partner, and amounts owed for a tenant improvement allowance, a decrease of \$125.6 million due to a receivable related to the license and technology access agreement with Daiichi Sankyo in March 2020, a \$5.5 million decrease due to the addition of the right-of-use assets net of amortization during the period, and a \$5.4 million decrease in accounts payable, accrued liabilities, and other liabilities primarily due to a decrease in accrued bonus due to the payout of the 2019 annual bonus, offset by \$3.5 million increase due to a decrease in accounts receivable as receivables related to the non-cash collaboration royalty revenues were recorded against the liability related to the sale of future royalties related to Royalty Pharma beginning in January 1, 2020, a \$0.1 million increase due to a decrease in inventory, an increase of \$145.3 million in contract liabilities net of amortization during the period.
+Cash used in operating activities for the nine months ended September 30, 2020 was \$69.8 million and reflected a net loss of \$162.6 million, \$91.3 million for an unrealized gain in equity securities from Arcturus, and \$9.4 million for non-cash collaboration royalty revenues related to the sale of future royalties to Royalty Pharma, offset by non-cash charges of \$62.9 million for stock-based compensation, \$0.2 million for the amortization of the premium paid on purchased investments, \$9.1 million for depreciation, \$0.2 million of non-cash foreign currency remeasurement losses in connection with fluctuations of exchange rates related to intercompany transactions with foreign subsidiaries that are denominated in our reporting currency, and \$25.1 million for non-cash interest incurred on the liability related to the sale of future royalties to Royalty Pharma, Cash used in operating activities also reflected a \$2.6 million decrease due to an increase in inventory for Mepsevii and Dojolvi, a \$12.5 million decrease due to an increase and other current assets primarily due to an increase in prepaid manufacturing, and a \$7.3 million decrease primarily due to the addition of the right-of-use assets net of amortization during the period, offset by \$5.1 million increase due to a decrease in accounts receivable primarily related to change in the timing of billing to a collaboration partner, a \$2.8 million increase in accounts payable, accrued liabilities, and other liabilities primarily due to completion of laboratory construction amounts that were accrued at the beginning of the year, net of a decrease in accrued bonus due to the payout of the 2019 annual bonus, an increase of \$102.9 million in contract liabilities, net, related to the license agreements with Daiichi Sankyo, and a \$7.6 million increase due to the addition of lease liabilities, net of amortization during the period.

-Cash used in operating activities for the three months ended March 31, 2019 was \$95.8 million and reflected a net loss of \$96.8 million and \$0.8 million for the amortization of the discount paid on purchased investments, offset by non-cash charges of \$20.2 million for stock-based compensation, \$2.1 million for depreciation and amortization of intangible asset acquired, and \$0.6 million of non-cash foreign currency remeasurement losses in connection with fluctuations of exchange rates related to intercompany transactions with foreign subsidiaries that are denominated in our reporting currency.
-Cash used in operating activities also reflected a \$2.9 million decrease due to an increase in accounts receivable due to the commercialization of Mepsevii and Crysvita, a \$3.6 million decrease due to an increase in inventory as we build out our commercial inventory supplies as we commercialize Mepsevii, a decrease of \$1.4 million due to an increase in prepaid expenses and other assets primarily due to an increase in amounts due from a collaboration partner, a \$6.9 million decrease due to the addition of the right-of-use assets net of amortization during the period, and a \$13.1 million decrease in accounts payable, accrued expenses, and other liabilities primarily due to a decrease in accrued bonus due to the payout of the 2018 annual bonus, the derecognition of deferred rent obligations for the new lease accounting guidance, and accrued expenses due to the timing of the receipt of invoices, offset by an increase of \$6.8 million due to the addition of lease liabilities net of amortization during the period.
+Cash used in operating activities for the nine months ended September 30, 2019 was \$273.3 million and reflected a net loss of \$308.9 million, \$4.9 million for the amortization of the discount paid on purchased investments, and \$12.0 million for an unrealized gain in the Arcturus equity securities, offset by non-cash charges of \$62.3 million for stock-based compensation, \$6.4 million for depreciation and amortization of an intangible asset acquired, and \$0.9 million of non-cash foreign currency remeasurement losses in connection with fluctuations of exchange rates related to intercompany transactions with foreign subsidiaries that are denominated in our reporting currency.
+Cash used in operating activities also reflected a \$10.4 million decrease due to an increase in accounts receivable due to the commercialization of our products, a \$6.6 million decrease due to an increase in inventory as we build out our commercial inventory supplies as we commercialize Mepsevii, a decrease of \$5.9 million due to an increase in prepaid expenses and other assets primarily due to an increase in general receivables, amounts due from a collaboration partner, and amounts owed for a tenant improvement allowance, and a \$15.6 million decrease due to the addition of the right-of-use assets net of amortization during the period, offset by a \$4.0 million increase in accounts payable, accrued liabilities, and other liabilities primarily due to increased commercial and research activities and the timing of the receipt of invoices, and \$17.1 million increase due to the addition of lease liabilities net of amortization during the period.